My Ex Keeps Texting Me: Should I Talk To My Ex?

 My Ex Is Texting Me, And I Don’t Want To Give Mixed Signals.

 If your ex is texting and you have moved on, you need to be straight with them.
-It is okay to occasionally respond to a text from an ex, but you need to make it clear that you are in a relationship with someone new and are happy (if you are, in fact, content).
+It is okay to respond to a text from an ex occasionally, but you need to clarify that you are in a relationship with someone new and are happy (if you are, in fact, content).